Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - New events `rainbow_onbubblenamechanged`, `rainbow_onbubbletopicchanged` and `rainbow_onbubblecustomdatachanged` have been added for listening when the name, the topic or the custom data of a bubble has changed.

 - New method `createAnonymousGuestUser()` has been added to create guest users without identification (no name, firstname and language to specify).

+- New property `connectedUser` has been added to access to the user account information.

 - Methods `sendMessageToJid()` and `sendMessageToBubbleJid()` now return an error if the number of characters of the message in greater than 1024.